 Jim and Ginny Gilmore, 2015

-The Gilmores believe strongly in student success and have supported student scholarships at UW-Fond du Lac for many years.
+The Gilmores believe strongly in student success and have supported student scholarships at the Fond du Lac campus for many years.
 Through their leadership in the Sophia Foundation, they support an important campus-community partnership in the area of servant leadership.

-Jim was a member of the UW-Fond du Lac Foundation Board of Directors for two terms and also took classes here.
+Jim was a member of the the Fond du Lac campus Foundation Board of Directors for two terms and also took classes here.
 He spent his career in law enforcement and the military.
 He was with the Fond du Lac County Sheriff’s Department for 28 years and was elected Sheriff in 1986.
 He served six terms, becoming the longest-serving Sheriff in the county.

 Ginny was the first woman in her family to work in the business her grandfather founded – Kaytee Products in Chilton.
 Her experience there was a very strong foundation for her learning about leadership and the spirit of community in our organizations.
 She founded the Sophia Foundation in 2000 with the vision of “Creating Caring Community.”

 Allen Buechel was recognized for his continued support of the Fond du Lac campus and education in the community.